Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Primal-Dual DPO Utilizing Standard Reward-Aligned DPO

 \subsection{A Provably Efficient Algorithm $\algpddpo$}

-While Eq.~\eqref{eq:pddpo_obj} has presented the main idea of our primal-dual DPO approach, to enable rigorous theoretical guarantees, we develop a specific provably efficient algorithm $\algpddpo$, which imposes policy search constraints based on Eq.~\eqref{eq:pddpo_obj} and enjoys suboptimality and constraint violation guarantees.
-Before describing the specific algorithm $\algpddpo$, we first introduce several assumptions. \begin{assumption}[Slater's Condition] There exists a policy $\bar{\pi}$ which satisfies $\ex_{x \sim \cD^p, y \sim \bar{\pi}(\cdot|x)}[c^*(x,y)] < 0$.
-In addition, we know a constant $\rho \geq \frac{ f(\pi^*) - f(\bar{\pi}) }{ -\ex_{x \sim \cD^p, y \sim \bar{\pi}(\cdot|x)}[c^*(x,y)] }$. \end{assumption} This assumption is common in the constrained optimization and learning literature~\cite{beck2017first,efroni2020exploration}.
+While Eq.~\eqref{eq:pddpo_obj} has presented the main idea of our primal-dual DPO approach, to enable rigorous theoretical guarantees, we develop a specific provably efficient algorithm $\algpddpo$, which imposes policy search constraints based on Eq.~\eqref{eq:pddpo_obj} and possesses suboptimality and constraint violation guarantees.
+Before describing this specific algorithm, we first introduce several assumptions.
+Let $\pi^*$ be the optimal solution to the constrained alignment problem (Eq.~\eqref{eq:constrained_opt}). \begin{assumption}[Slater's Condition] There exists a policy $\bar{\pi}$ which satisfies $\ex_{x \sim \cD^{\prompt}, y \sim \bar{\pi}(\cdot|x)}[c^*(x,y)] < 0$.
+In addition, we know a constant $\rho \geq \frac{ f(\pi^*) - f(\bar{\pi}) }{ -\ex_{x \sim \cD^{\prompt}, y \sim \bar{\pi}(\cdot|x)}[c^*(x,y)] }$. \end{assumption} This assumption is common in the constrained optimization and learning literature~\cite{beck2017first,efroni2020exploration}.
 In practice, it is reasonable that there exists a safe policy model, e.g., a language model which refuses to answer harmful questions albeit less helpful.
+In practice, we take $\rho$ as a hyper-parameter related to the upper bound of the Lagrange multiplier, and tune it empirically.

-Following prior works~\cite{daisafe,kim2025safedpo}, we also allow querying cost binary feedback from human annotators, which indicates whether a response $y$ is safe under prompt $x$.
+Following prior works~\cite{daisafe,kim2025safedpo}, we also allow querying cost binary feedback from humans, which indicates whether a response $y$ is safe under prompt $x$.
 Such cost binary feedback is generated according to